CanelaSoftware/cassiaDB_docs/docs/BatchCreate.md

 * **pTarget** *(String)* - The place to create the record(s), either "cloud" or "local".

+* \***pInternalA** *(Array)* - An array whose key is "delaySend" and its value is true.
+Optional parameter if pTarget is "cloud."
+This will delay processing the cloud call and will store its transaction in "cdbCache."
+Use [cdb_flushCache](FlushCache.md) to process the delayed transactions.

 > _*optional parameter._

 ![BatchCreate input diagram](images/BatchCreateInput.svg)